Crude Oil Falls on Weaker-Than-Expected U.S. Unemployment Report

-Crude oil and gasoline prices are sharply lower after today's weak U.S. unemployment report reinforced the idea that the U.S. economy is headed for a significant slowdown.
+Crude oil and gasoline prices fell sharply after Friday's weak U.S. unemployment report reinforced expectations that the U.S. economy is headed for a significant slowdown.

-Crude prices have underlying support from geopolitical risks due to concern that an escalation of the Israeli-Hamas conflict could threaten crude supplies from the Middle East.
-Hezbollah's leader today said that Hezbollah had no prior knowledge of the Hamas attack, but that "all possibilities are open on our Lebanese front."
+Crude prices have underlying support from concern that the Israel-Hamas conflict could escalate and disrupt crude oil supplies from the Middle East.
+Hezbollah's leader said Friday that Hezbollah had no prior knowledge of the Hamas attack, but that "all possibilities are open on our Lebanese front."
 Hezbollah-supported militants in Lebanon and the Israeli military have been trading sporadic fire in the past several weeks since the Hamas attack.

 An increase in Russian crude exports is bearish for oil prices.
 Tanker-tracking data monitored by Bloomberg shows 3.53 million bpd of crude was shipped from Russian ports in the week ended Oct 22, an increase of 20,000 bpd from the previous week.